 Virtual learning was challenging for students, educators, and parents alike, but grants from the COVID-19 Response Fund allowed four nonprofits to expand care for school-aged children.
 This added level of support permitted children to continue learning and allowed parents and guardians to return to work with some peace of mind.

 The Fund commissioned a report through Fourth Economy, a community and economic development consulting firm currently working with the York County Economic Alliance (YCEA).
 The report will help our advisory committees study the ongoing impact of COVID-19 and identify the greatest needs of residents.
-We anticipate the results of this report in April and will update the community prior to the next grant cycle.

 To read more about grants awarded from the York County COVID-19 Response Fund, see the press releases below.

 Thank you to our generous donors!